kubernetes/kubernetes/docs/design/apiserver_storage.md

 	WatchPrefix(ctx context.Context, prefix string, version uint64, ss ...Selector) (WatchChan, error)

 	// AddIndex adds a new object index.
+	// See docs on FieldValueGetFunc for more details.
 	AddIndex(indexName, field string, g FieldValueGetFunc) error
 	// DeleteIndex deletes an object index.
 	DeleteIndex(indexName string)

 	// AddWatcherIndex adds a new watcher index.
+	// See docs on FieldValueGetFunc for more details.
 	AddWatcherIndex(indexName, field string, g FieldValueGetFunc) error
 	// DeleteWatcherIndex deletes a watcher index.
 	DeleteWatcherIndex(indexName string)